Students: Looking for advising?

 Overview

-Nine Bay Area Climate Justice Fellowships are available this year.
-Each fellow will work with a nonprofit or government organization in the region, building upon the work of last summer’s fellows.
-Through several convenings of PCJ in the Bay Fellows held throughout the summer, you’ll have the opportunity to share and learn from each others’ experiences, promote collaboration, and help shape the trajectory of this initiative.
+Fellowships with nine Bay Area organizations are available this year.
+Each fellow will work with a nonprofit or government organization in the region, building upon the work of last summer’s fellows where possible.
+Fellows will be a part of a larger cohort within PCJ in the Bay and have the opportunity to share and learn from each others’ experiences through group cohort meetings and activities.

 Research to Support Environmental and Climate Justice Advocacy in the Belle Haven Community of Menlo Park